THINGS TO DO AND SEE

 There are several P60 parking places on Parnell Road in front of St Mary’s, with more parking sometimes available in adjacent streets - Cathedral Place, Birdwood Crescent, St Stephen’s Avenue and Brighton Road.

 Men's and women's toilets are located on the right-hand side of the Cathedral crossing/stage area before the Chancel.
-Access to the disabled facilities can be achieved using the ramp along the right-hand side of the Nave and the disabled toilet can be found in the porch of the Patteson Entrance, just past the men's and women's toilets.
+The disabled facilities can be accessed using the ramp along the right-hand side of the Nave and can be found in the porch of the Patteson Entrance, just past the men's and women's toilets.